 We accept more than one application from the same organisation.
-However, you would need to show a link to preventing crime and a clear link to one or more of the Police and Crime Commissioners priorities – more information is provided in the application pack.
+However, you would need to show a link to preventing crime and a clear link to one or more of the Police and Crime Commissioner's priorities.

 Yes, you can apply for funding under the ‘Older but not overlooked’ priority, as well as for any other priority.

-There is no minimum and maximum amount that can be applied for.
+There are four funding categories that you can apply for.
+The information required in an application increases with the amount requested.
 Your business case should justify the amount of funding you are seeking.
 Please give consideration around the proportionality of the project and value for money against the outcomes you are seeking to achieve.
 Please click here to see all of the projects that have/are being funded through the PCC to give you an idea of the kind of grants that we have supported.

-Unfortunately, to enable the due diligence to be completed we are unable to provide you with the date.
-This depends on many factors, including the volume of applications that we are currently processing, the process they have to go through, the promptness of the expert’s feedback and the availability of staff.
+Unfortunately, we are unable to provide you with the exact date.
+This depends on many factors, including the volume of applications that we are currently processing, the process they have to go through, the promptness of the expert feedback and the availability of staff.

 - Initial internal examination of the bids by the Commissioning Team